vibeus/vibe-website/content/blog/how-i-vibe-ian-westermann-founder-of-essential-tennis/index.md

 ---
-title: "How I Vibe: Ian Westermann, Founder of Essential Tennis"
+title: 'How I Vibe: Ian Westermann, Founder of Essential Tennis'
 slug: how-i-vibe-ian-westermann-founder-of-essential-tennis
 author: Vibe Team
-date: 2021-03-25
+date: '2021-03-25'
-tags: ["How I Vibe", "remote collaboration", "customer case study"]
+tags:
+- customer case study
+- how i vibe
+- remote collaboration
 draft: false
 isfeatured: false
 description: Learn how tennis coach Ian Westermann leverages technology to connect with the tennis community and help his players improve on the court.
 ---

 Tennis coach and business owner Ian Westermann created a unique position for himself.
 What began as an everyday job as a tennis professional gradually evolved into a business that relies heavily on social media to grow, build, and maintain an active audience in the tennis community.